opendevstack/tailor/README.md

 * Compared to Helm v2, Tailor does not need a highly privileged Tiller.
 Helm v3 does not need it either.
 * Tailor works with plain OpenShift templates instead of Helm charts.
 OpenShift templates are simpler, and can easily be generated from existing resources in OpenShift.
 * Tailor has a narrower scope - it is basically an "`oc` on steroids".
 Helm has more extensive features like searching for charts etc.
 * Tailor targets OpenShift, Helm targets Kubernetes.
-Using Helm for OpenShift has limitations / bugs around dealing with OpenShift resources such as `BuildConfig` or `Route`.
+Using Helm for OpenShift has limitations / bugs around dealing with OpenShift resources such as `BuildConfig` or `Route` (note those look fixed in [OpenShift 4.4](https://access.redhat.com/errata/RHBA-2020:0581)).
 * Tailor allows to check for drift, and allows to review the difference between live configuration and desired state before applying.

 ## FAQ / Troubleshooting